waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Discovered Mechanics
 - **System 'Dead End' Definition:** An area is NOT a 'dead end' if the entire map contains 2 or more reachable warps/connections, even if those exits are in different, unreachable partitions from the player's current location.
 - **Trap Battles:** Certain wild encounters, particularly in late-game areas like Cerulean Cave, appear to be 'trap' battles where the 'RUN' option is disabled.
-This was observed with a Wigglytuff and suspected with a Ditto.
+This was observed with a Wigglytuff, suspected with a Ditto, and confirmed with a KADABRA.
 - **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
 (Confirmed by system notice on Turn 199815).

 ## B. Tile Traversal & Movement Rules